Life Expectancy After an Alzheimer’s Disease Diagnosis

 Early Detection

 Earlier detection may mean an extended period of survival with the disease.
-Although currently there are no approved disease-modifying therapies capable of delaying or curing AD, there are a growing number of lifestyle recommendations and new personalized medical approaches which involve assessing the unique aspects of an individual’s Alzheimer’s disease and overall health, and developing personalized therapies.
-Interventions might include such things as changes to diet, exercise, and sleep habits; cognitive training; and increased social engagement.
-While primarily aimed at improving quality of life with Alzheimer’s disease, these lifestyle changes also may benefit life expectancy by helping people better manage their AD and overall health.
+There are a growing number of lifestyle recommendations and new personalized medical approaches that involve assessing the unique aspects of an individual’s Alzheimer’s disease and overall health and developing personalized therapies.
+Interventions might include changes to diet, exercise, and sleep habits, cognitive training, and increased social engagement.
+While primarily aimed at improving the quality of life with Alzheimer’s, these lifestyle changes also may benefit life expectancy by helping people better manage their overall health.

 Age When Diagnosis is Determined

 The age at diagnosis, too, is important because an older individual may already be frail and vulnerable to additional life-shortening accidents, diseases, or infections.
-Life expectancy after a diagnosis of dementia decreases with increasing age; for example, an average person diagnosed with Alzheimer’s disease between ages 70 and 79 can expect to survive seven more years, while diagnosis after age 90 is associated with an expected survival of only 2.8 additional years.
+Life expectancy after a diagnosis of dementia decreases with increasing age.
+For example, an average person diagnosed with Alzheimer’s disease between ages 70-79 can expect to survive seven more years, while a diagnosis after age 90 is associated with an expected survival of only 2.8 additional years.

 Conditions other than Dementia

-The presence of comorbid diseases (one or more additional medical conditions), too, may accompany aging and shorten life expectancy.
+The presence of comorbid diseases (one or more additional medical conditions) may accompany aging and shorten life expectancy.

 Life Expectancy for Other Forms of Dementia